dimasthoriq/DL-portfolio-optimization/README.md

 # Deep Learning for Portfolio Optimization PyTorch Implementation
-A replication of the paper "Deep Learning for Portfolio Optimization" using PyTorch
+A replication of the paper "Deep Learning for Portfolio Optimization" using PyTorch on the VTI, AGG, DBC, and VIX prices from 2006-2019

 # Experiment
 Setups: